A Idioms

 at peace

-- to be peaceful, to be happy
+- peaceful, happy

 The woman was relaxed and at peace after her friend's funeral.